 Tony's series 2 episode of Skins makes a lot more sense if you have a very strong understanding of Jungian psychology.

-The West Wing is rather fond of this - if you're not pretty damn well up-to-date on the workings of the United States government, good luck keeping up with some of the storylines, not to mention the jokes.
+The West Wing: If you're not pretty damn well up-to-date on the workings of the United States government, good luck keeping up with some of the storylines, not to mention the jokes.

 30 Rock plays with this a lot.
 A textbook example is when Cerie mentions how she's upset her fiancé wants a Greek Orthodox wedding because she disagrees with the church's stance on Cyprus.
 Only viewers who are of Greek heritage or who follow international politics closely will have a clue what she's referring to.